lucj/ansible-mongo-replica-set/README.md

 # Deploy mongodb replica set cluster with authentication / authorization

+## Typical usage with vagrant boxes

+    1. Set ip in of the vagrant boxes in inventory/test.ini
+    2. Run: ansible-playbook -i inventory/test.ini -k -u vagrant -s init.yml
+    3. Run: ansible-playbook -i inventory/test.ini main.yml

+Note: other options are detailled below to bootstrap this cluster on non vagrant boxes

 ## Inventory

 The inventory/ENVIRONMENT.ini file defines the hosts (primary and secondaries) used for the replica set.